Cecil0o0/keepsy/rfcs/accepted/0003-lexical-analysis.md

 Evaluation is a short but necessary post-scan stage to evaluating a scanned lexeme to be a lexical token which is known by parser, evaluated category of token falls into a common set with several elements including identifier, keyword, punctuator, literal, comment, whitespace.

 A issue is what if encounter a case that a DFA try fails, is it a necessary control flow for transfering to another DFA, and if yes what's next proper candidate, or else just return an error with friendly message?
-For performance perspective, returning error is the better choice because less resource of hardware would be used while may lose a change for a potential chance
+For performance perspective, returning error is the better choice because less resource of hardware would be used while may lose a change for a potential candidate.
+To enumerate all cases is a choice for both performance and function.

 ## Unresolved Questions